evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_450plus_SUV/_index.md

 ## Performance

-The Mercedes-EQ EQS 450+ SUV has a maximum power of 265 KW (360 hp/355 bhp) and a total torque of 568 nm (419 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 6.7 seconds and has a top speed of 210 km/h (131 mph).
+The Mercedes-EQ EQS 450+ SUV delivers a solid performance with a maximum power of 265 kW (360 hp / 355 bhp) and a total torque of 568 Nm (419 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.7 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

 ## Battery, range, and charging